PHILADELPHIA COUNTY

 Torresdale This older generation station was at the same location as the existing station at the intersection of James Street and Grant Avenue.
 The station was on the south side of the tracks and the shelter was on the north.

-Walnut Lane This station was on the east corner of East Tulpehocken Street and Chew Avenue at GPS: 40.049864, -75.171083.
+Walnut Lane This station, built in 1878, was on the east corner of East Tulpehocken Street and Chew Avenue at GPS: 40.049864, -75.171083.
 It was closed in 1907 and replaced by the nearby Washington Lane station (see listing below).

 Washington Lane This station, built in 1907, was at Washington Lane & Clearview Avenue on the SE side of the tracks at GPS: 40.051156, -75.171828.
 This station replaced the nearby Walnut Lane station listed above.